AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 * **Data Extraction and Import**: Import data into an existing PDF form as well as extract data from a filled PDF form.
 Both XDP and XML data formats are supported, and importing to non-XFA PDF forms (also known as AcroForms) additionally supports FDF and XFDF data.
 * **Data Validation**: Validate submitted data, in XDP or XML format, against a template created using AEM Forms Designer.

->[!NOTE]
->
-> The **Document Assurance APIs** and **Forms Service APIs** are under early adopter program.
+**NOTE:** The **Document Assurance APIs** and **Forms Service APIs** are under early adopter program.
 You can write to `aem-forms-ea@adobe.com` from your official email address to join the early adopter program and request access to the Document Assurance capability.

 ### Community forum and feedback